 The project type was baffling, but apparently only to me: it was a Catholic center for abortion.
 Don’t ask how it negotiated the approval process.
 That horse had long since left the barn, and I had become the third rider, clinging to its ass for dear life.

 The student was male; the primary critic female.
-I sat motionless, totally absorbed in the project’s unfolding rationale and its physical manifestation.
+I sat motionless, totally absorbed in the project’s unfolding rationale and its evolving physical form.
 My difficulties as a commentator relate to the current political rhetoric, with its gay Republicans and Black Supreme Court justices on the wrong side of social justice.
 After an hour of discussion involving everyone in the room but me, I cautioned an observation: “I can imagine this project as readily as I can a kosher pork chop.”
 I then went on to speak toward the psychological issues involved with the termination of a pregnancy and how I believed the circulation within the design could be improved to minimize the patient’s exposure in public spaces; that this reinforce the intimacy of an ultimately intimate procedure.

 Parenthetically, I should say the primary critic took considerable umbrage that a person with my genetic equipment could have an opinion on reproduction, let alone the cojones to express it.
 I was comfortable; she was furious.
 My point here, however, is simple: regarding Agincourt’s story, I am careful to accommodate the contradictions I cannot conceive; to entertain the gay Republican and the Black social conservative–if not the kosher pork chop.